Gaspard Mermillod: Bishop of Lausanne and Geneva

-Upon the death of Bishop Cosandey in October 1882, Gaspard returned to Switzerland and was appointed Bishop of Lausanne and Geneva on March 15, 1883.
+Upon the death of Cosandey in October 1882, Gaspard returned to Switzerland and was appointed Bishop of Lausanne and Geneva on 15 March 1883.
 The conflict was by no means at an end, for the Canton of Geneva refused to recognize him as bishop.
-Normal relations resumed only when Leo XIII elevated Gaspard to Cardinal-Priest of Santi Nereo ed Achilleo on June 23, 1890.
+Normal relations resumed only when Leo XIII elevated Mermillod to Cardinal-Priest of Santi Nereo ed Achilleo on 23 June 1890.